flootr/refactor-to-functional/README.md

 ## Reduce

-Reduce is a special case of recursion where an a data structure (e.g. an array)  is reduced down to single value.
+Reduce is a special case of recursion where a data structure (e.g. an array)  is reduced down to single value.
 For this example we will look at sum.

 ```javascript
 function sum (values) {